CORE PROGRAMS

 PADS AND REPRODUCTIVE HEALTH (SHRH) EDUCATION

 Ten years ago, we started our work by addressing the barrier to school attendance created by lack of sanitary pads and sexual and reproductive health and rights (SHRH) education.
-We paused this work for several years after we relocated our work to remote regions where lack of school infrastructure and gendered norms of early marriage created even larger barriers.
+We paused this work for several years after we relocated our work to remote regions where lack of school infrastructure and historical norms of early marriage created even larger barriers.
 Now that we’ve made significant progress in increasing girls’ school enrollments and attendance and partnered with communities to start five day secondary schools in these regions, we’ve reintroduced our pad and SHRH education program.
 This work is carried out by our Team Angaza interns as they engage in their outreach work to families.

 Pilot Programs